-If finding a job is difficult for you because you struggle with self-esteem, don’t be surprised if when you sit down daily for the first two weeks to identify and write out what went well and WHY (most crucial component of the exercise is the “why.”), there is difficulty coming up with a single thing that went well.
+If finding a job is difficult for you because you struggle with self-esteem, don’t be surprised if when you sit down daily for the first two weeks to identify and write out what went well and WHY, you find it difficult to come up with a single thing that went well.
 That is common for those of us who’ve been slammed by life’s circumstances one too many times.

-Please consider doing this exercise and/or helping someone complete this exercise for 90 days.
+Please consider doing this exercise for 90 days.
 Confidence will blossom, allowing you to approach your job search with eager enthusiasm.
-It’s unlikely to will land your dream job on the first try.
+It’s unlikely you will land your dream job on the first try.
 This exercise will embolden you to keep searching for a job that can lead you to your dream job.